centrifuge/documentation/docs/tinlake/contracts/deployments.md

 There are three components used in the deploy process.

 ### Fabs
 To deploy each contract, a contract factory, called `fab`, is created first.
-The fabs are created beceause uploading the complete byte code for all contracts in one transaction exceeds the gas limit.
+The fabs are created because uploading the complete byte code for all contracts in one transaction exceeds the gas limit.
 Fabs can be deployed in separate transactions to allow for smaller transactions.

 A fab typically adheres to the following pattern: